Genivia/ugrep/README.md

            --zmax=NUM
-                  When used with option -z (--decompress), searches the contents of compressed files and archives stored within archives by up to NUM expansion levels deep.
-The default --zmax=1 only permits searching uncompressed files stored in cpio, pax, tar and zip archives; compressed files and archives are detected as binary files and are effectively ignored.
+                  When used with option -z (--decompress), searches the contents of compressed files and archives stored within archives by up to NUM expansion stages.
+The default --zmax=1 only permits searching uncompressed files stored in cpio, pax, tar and zip archives;
+                  compressed files and archives are detected as binary files and are effectively ignored.
 Specify --zmax=2 to search compressed files and archives stored in cpio, pax, tar and zip archives.
 NUM may range from 1 to 99 for up to 99 decompression and de-archiving steps.
 Increasing NUM values gradually degrades performance.

            -0, --null
                   Output a zero-byte (NUL) after the file name.
 This option can be